Terms of reference

 Each of the SAN’s individual activities or work-streams will be framed by a specification setting out the context, the desired outcomes, and how the outcome will be used.

 For each advisory work-stream, a sub-set of SAN will be convened.
 The sub-set will comprise a range of perspectives from across the representative stakeholder groupings.
 However, the Executive will select each sub-set membership as appropriate to the topic or issue in question.
 In some cases, the Executive will bring in additional, external expertise where it is not available from within the current SAN membership.
 A member of Council or a SAN member will act as chair for each work stream (see below).

-- responsibility for the decisions made by the Executive; and
+- Responsibility for decisions made by the Executive and by Council

-- the independent peer review processes managed by EPSRC.
+- Independent peer review processes managed by EPSRC.

 The Executive will endeavour to: